-Recreational marijuana is legal in Las Vegas and throughout Nevada, but with limits.
-Adults 21 and over may possess up to one ounce of marijuana or 1/8 ounce of cannabis concentrate.
-It is illegal to possess larger quantities unless you are a licensed vendor/retailer.
-Because marijuana is still illegal under federal law, it is illegal to possess weed on federal property within the state, such as military bases and national parks.
+- Because marijuana is still illegal under federal law, it is illegal to possess weed on federal property within the state, such as military bases and national parks.

-Only licensed dispensaries may sell pot.
-In 2022, public consumption may become legal in licensed social use venues.
-Currently the only legal cannabis consumption lounge is The Vegas Tasting Room.
+- Currently, the only legal cannabis consumption lounge is The Vegas Tasting Room.

-On this page our Las Vegas criminal defense attorneys provide an overview of Nevada marijuana laws:
+On this page, our Las Vegas criminal defense attorneys provide an overview of Nevada marijuana laws:

 - 1. Is weed legal in Nevada?